Automating Your Pool Pump in Home Assistant Based on Daily Temperature

 YAML

-alias: Poolpump
+alias: Poolpump-new

 triggers:

-- entity_id:
+entity_id:

 - schedule.poolpump_schedule

-from: null
+from: "on"

-to: null
+to: "off"

 conditions: